How to fix Laravel permission denied errors

 sudo find -type d -exec chmod g+s {} +

-This line sets the SGID bit on all directories inside the bootstrap/, storage/, and storage/logs/ directories.
-When the SGID bit is set on a directory, it ensures that all new files created within that directory inherit the group owner of the parent directory.
-This is useful to ensure that all files created within the bootstrap/, storage/, and storage/logs/ directories have the same group owner (www-data) and can therefore be read and written by the web server.
+This line sets the SGID bit in all directories within the bootstrap/, storage/ and storage/logs/ directories.
+When the SGID bit is set on a directory, it ensures that all new files created within that directory inherit the ownership group of the parent directory.
+This is useful to ensure that all files created within the bootstrap/, storage/ and storage/logs/ directories have the same ownership group(www-data) and can therefore be read and written to by the web server.

 In summary, the script performs the following actions:

-2. Sets the group owner of the bootstrap/, storage/, and storage/logs/ directories to www-data.
+2. Sets the owner group of the bootstrap/, storage/ and storage/logs/ directories to www-data.

 sudo chgrp -R